 - Give your ewes plenty of space to go and find a quiet birth site.

-- If this is difficult, put up artificial shelter or use bales of old hay to make quiet spots for lambing sites.
+- If this is difficult, put up an artificial shelter or use bales of old hay to make quiet spots for lambing sites.

 - If ewes have just lambed - go in quickly and mark twin pairs or triplets with small spots in different places and then leave them alone for the rest of the day.